 The following is our definition of total permanent disability for Children's Critical Illness Cover that applies to Standard Children's Critical Illness Cover and Enhanced Children's Critical Illness Cover.
 We'll pay if the child is diagnosed as suffering total permanent disability for Children's Critical Illness Cover.
 All diagnoses must:

-- be the first and unequivocal diagnosis of total permanent disability for Children's Critical Illness Cover, and - be confirmed by our chief medical officer.
+- be made by a consultant employed at a hospital within the geographical limits shown on page 5, who is a specialist in an area of medicine appropriate to the cause of the claim, - be the first and unequivocal diagnosis of total permanent disability for Children's Critical Illness Cover, and - be confirmed by our chief medical officer.